stelltec/aerlytix-website-v2/src/company/news/stratos-launches-abs-portal-choosing-aerlytix-as-platform.md

 “Removing opacity in this segment can only improve attractiveness for bonds,” he adds.

-For him, banks have been slowly pulling away from the aircraft finance sector because of cost of capital allocation and increasingly punitive regulation affectingthe bankingsector.
+For him, banks have been slowly pulling away from the aircraft finance sector because of cost of capital allocation and increasingly punitive regulation affecting the banking sector.

-“The only segment large enough to replace such a huge volume of bank lending capacity over time is the capital markets where you have properly rated, properly reported securitised structures which are re-traded in a liquid secondary market so they can be underwritten by pension fundsand insurers.
+“The only segment large enough to replace such a huge volume of bank lending capacity over time is the capital markets where you have properly rated, properly reported securitised structures which are re-traded in a liquid secondary market so they can be underwritten by pension funds and insurers.
 Up to now there has been relatively little trading in the secondary market and we need to change this momentum.”